Reliable Zero-Shot Classification with the Trustworthy Language Model

 display_result(results_df, index=0)

-A document about “DEPARTMENT OF TRANSPORTATION National Highway Traffic Safety Administration” is very clearly belonging to some legislative measure so it makes sense the TLM classifies it into the “legislation” category with a high trustworthiness score.
+A document about “SENIOR MANAGEMENT BONUS PLAN, Effective January 1, 2012” is clearly a contract, so it makes sense that TLM classifies it into the “contracts” category with high trustworthiness.

 display_result(results_df, index=1)

-Another document titled as “National Oil and Hazardous Substances Pollution Contingency Plan; National Priorities List” is very clearly belonging to some legislative measure so it makes sense the TLM classifies it into the “legislation” category with a high trustworthiness score.
+Another document titled as “AMENDMENT No. 4 TO EMPLOYMENT AGREEMENT” is clearly a contract, so it makes sense that TLM classifies it into the “contracts” category with high trustworthiness.

-This document about “Amendment to Loan Agreement” is very clearly a contract so it makes sense the TLM classifies it into the “contracts” category with a high trustworthiness score.
+This document about “DEPARTMENT OF DEFENSE, GENERAL SERVICES ADMINISTRATION, NATIONAL AERONAUTICS AND SPACE ADMINISTRATION” clearly belongs to some legislation measure, so it makes sense that TLM classifies it into the “legislation” category with high trustworthiness.

 Least Trustworthy Predictions